 A short five-minute walk to the left of Seljalandsfoss you’ll find Gljúfrabúi Waterfall, which is also a must-see.
 Largely hidden by the cliffs, this sister falls is often missed by a lot of visitors.
 As a result, it’s much quieter than its neighbour.

 For me, there was something extra special about Gljúfrabúi.
-Its name means “Dweller in the Gorge”.
-This is certainly fitting as it hides behind the rocks not revealing its true scale until you paddle through the river into a small opening.
-Once up close the waterfall is truly dazzling, and all the more so given the extra effort it takes you to reach it.
+Its name means “Dweller in the Gorge”, which is certainly fitting as it hides behind the rocks not revealing its true scale until you paddle through the river into a small opening.
+Once up close the waterfall is truly dazzling, and all the more so given the extra effort it takes to reach it.

 Top Tip – Be careful as you approach Gljúfrabúi as the riverbed and rocks that surround it can be slippery year-round.

 Moving on, a 30-minute drive further down the coast will take you to Skógafoss Waterfall.
 Again, it’s breathtakingly beautiful and at 25m wide it seemingly curves around the cliff creating a mesmerising cascade of water that gracefully falls 60m straight down.